 Respondents must also follow service requirements if they file a written response to the court before the hearing.

-This deadline applies in requests to:
+This deadline also applies in the following DVRO proceedings:

 Request a DVRO (Forms DV-100 / DV-109)